ourcodingclub/ourcodingclub.github.io/_tutorials/topic-modelling-python.md

 ### The data\* you need to complete this tutorial can be downloaded from [this repository](https://github.com/ourcodingclub/CC-topic-modelling-python). __Click on `Clone/Download/Download ZIP` and unzip the folder, or clone the repository to your own GitHub account.__

-\* The original dataset was taken from <a href="https://data.world/crowdflower/sentiment-of-climate-change">the data.world website</a> but we have modified it slightly, so for this tutorial you should use the version on our Github.
+\* The original dataset was taken from [the data.world website](https://data.world/crowdflower/sentiment-of-climate-change) but we have modified it slightly, so for this tutorial you should use the version on our Github.

 Import these packages next.
 You aren't going to be able to complete this tutorial without them.
 You are also going to need the `nltk` package, which we will talk a little more about later in the tutorial.

 ```python
 # packages to store and manipulate data
 import pandas as pd